 The following charts are the best-suited for comparing metrics:

-The KPI chart displays your metric's results as a headline number to place on your dashboard.
+The KPI (or Key Performance Indicator) chart displays your metric's results as a headline number to place on your dashboard.
 You can use the KPI chart to display a single metric or add a second metric as a reference number.
 If your headline number is higher than the reference number, a green triangle will appear.
 If it is lower, a red triangle will appear.

-In the image above, the red triangle indicates that # Solved Tickets is lower than # Tickets.
-If you would like to display the percentage or difference, you can select Show variation in Chart configuration > Chart.
+In the image above, the red triangle indicates that Solved Tickets is lower than Tickets.
+If you want to display the percentage or difference, select Show variation in Chart configuration > Chart.

 If you place an attribute on the frame, the headline number will reflect the results of the value last in the attribute order.
-If you enable Show chart in the Chart configuration menu, a chart will appear below your headline number.
+If you enable Show chart in Chart configuration > Chart, a chart will appear below your headline number.
 If you are using a reference number, the chart will not be displayed.

-In the image above, 2016 is the last Year value, so it is displayed as the headline number.
+In the image above, 2016 is the latest year, so it's value is displayed as the headline number.

 - In Colors, you can edit the variation, background, and min/max colors.